 In 1935 two attractions arrived in Santa Claus to try and mine its Christmas gold: Santa Claus Town and arch-rival Santa Claus Park.
 Their owners succeeded only in destroying each other.
 In 1946 a new attraction opened, Santa Claus Land, which survived and is technically the oldest theme park in the world -- although its name is now Holiday World and it makes Santa share billing with Halloween, the 4th of July, and Thanksgiving.

-The Santa Claus post office still earns its stripes at Christmastime, postmarking a half-million holiday cards and roughly 10,000 letters from children (Santa's zip is 47579, in case your kids ask).
+The Santa Claus post office still earns its stripes at Christmastime, postmarking a half-million holiday cards and roughly 10,000 letters from children (Santa's address is 45 North Kringle Place, Santa Claus, IN 47579, in case your kids ask).
 But the days when Santa could take the summer off are over, and Santa Claus has been slow to adjust to a world in which people want Christmas all year long.